amonamohamed011/simple_shell/README.md

-this is a project 0x16.
-C - Simple Shell done by ruba and amna
+This is a project 0x16.
+C - Simple Shell.
+Done by Amna mohammed and Ruba Mohammed.